-(1) The principal researcher must be a full-time faculty member at a Canadian college or university at the time of application and at the time of award of the grant;
+(1) The principal researcher must be a full-time faculty member at a Canadian college or university at the time of submitting the letter of intent;

-(2) the principal researcher must be a CAAA member at the time of application;
+(2) the principal researcher must be a CAAA member at the time of submitting the letter of intent;

 (3) all researchers involved in the project must be CAAA members during the period of the grant;

 (4) any funding for a research project cannot solely be for completing master's theses or doctoral dissertations.

 (5) If the principal researcher is a past grant(s) holder, then the researcher must have completed annual progress reports (or the final progress report) on the past grant(s) before applying for new grants; and

 (6) The principal researcher cannot hold more than two active CPA-CAAA and CAAA grants (as principal or co-researcher) at any given time.